katerinaoleynikova/MIPT/README.md

 4. We should modify it in such a way that would identify SNP/indel and structural variants simultaneously (using bash script of smoove tool (for indetifying of SVs) as an example).

 Additional comments:
 To launch WDL files I've used Cromwell (https://github.com/broadinstitute/cromwell) (its tutorial: https://cromwell.readthedocs.io/en/stable/tutorials/FiveMinuteIntro/).
+The branch "develop" in the broad/warp repository was formed (fork).
+The created fragment script "smoove_fragment.wdl" was integrated via this branch in the main script ("WholeGenomeGermlineSingleSample.wdl").